CH 221 Chapter Guides

 Practice the Concepts of Chapter Guide Three

-Please complete problem set #3 to further explore the molecule and compound concepts.
-Problem set #3 covers several questions from Chapter 2 Part 2, and it can be found here.
+Complete problem set #3 to further explore the molecule and compound concepts.
+Problem set #3 covers several questions from Chapter 3, and it can be found here.
 We will discuss problems like these during recitation, so come prepared to ask and answer questions.

-For additional practice, try completing practice problem set #3 (with answers included at the end) and/or the non-assigned problems in Chapter 2.
+For additional practice, try completing practice problem set #3 (with answers included at the end) and/or the non-assigned problems in Chapter 3.
 Answers to many of those problems are listed in the back of your textbook.
-Additionally, try this self-graded practice quiz relating to chemical nomenclature in our textbook.
-In addition, there are two "self quizzes" relating to chemical nomenclature, found here and here.

 If you need assistance on these problems, you have several options.
 You can visit the AVID / Learning Success Center located above the MHCC library on the Mt.
 Hood Community College campus; they have tutors available to help you with your chemistry homework.
 You can also contact me if you have any questions.